pupil-labs/pupil-docs/README.md

 ### Table of contents
 All H1, H2, H3 headers will be automatically added to the table of contents.

-Please only use H1-H4 headings (e.g. don't use H5).
+Please only use H1-H4 headings.
+If you find yourself needing more nesting, you should re-think your content. _Don't use H5_.

 ### Code blocks
 VuePress uses Prism to highlight language syntax in Markdown code blocks, using coloured text.